Sources of Financial Assistance

 In Quebec, the Quebec Pensions Plan provides monthly benefits when a contributor becomes disabled or retires, or in the event of the contributor’s death, survivor benefits.
 For information, contact the Régime des rentes du Québec at 1-800-463-5185 or www.rrq.gouv.qc.ca.

 The Employment Insurance sickness benefits program may provide temporary financial assistance during your treatment.
-You may be eligible for 15 weeks of coverage, and a caregiver may be eligible for 26 weeks of benefits.
+You may be eligible for up to 26 weeks of coverage, and a caregiver may be eligible for 26 weeks of benefits.
 For more information and application forms, contact Service Canada at 1-800-206-7218 or www.servicecanada.gc.ca.

 Service Canada can also provide information about Canada Pension Plan disability benefits.
 Visit the website listed above or call 1-800-277-9914.